nickto/copycats-analysis/README.md

 This repo contains code to perform analysis of performance of strategies that attempt to copy other mutual funds based on reported holdings.

 ## Structure
 This repo contains scripts needed to set up a data base and perform analysis.
-Data base in PostgreSQL is set up using batch files.
+Data base in PostgreSQL is set up using bash script files.
 Analysis is performed using R scripts.

 ## Getting data